psake/psake/README.markdown

 > Invoke-psake .\default.ps1 Clean
 > - will execute the single task in the default.ps1 script

+**Step 4:** Set your PATH variable

+If you wish to use the psake command from outside of the install folder, add the folder install directory to your PATH variable.

 ## Release Notes

 You can find all the information about each release of psake in the [releases section](https://github.com/psake/psake/releases).